 Preparing the Participant

-eSchool, Flight Commander Discussion Guide (2018).
+Global College of PME, Flight Commander Discussion Guide.
 Each participant must interview their squadron commander (or equivalent) before attending the course.
 This handout provides key questions, which the participant must answer before the course.
 The guide also includes assignment guidance for the final lesson of the course (The Road Ahead).

 Preparing the Commander